 Network Immunology is developing and owns intellectual property rights to AbstimX™, an immune system strengthening technology.

-AbstimX™ has been demonstrated to prevent breast cancer and inflammatory bowel disease in mouse studies at a laboratory at the University of Toronto.
+AbstimX™ has been demonstrated to prevent the development of inflammatory breast cancer, to prevent the development of inflammatory colitis, and to therapeutically treat egg allergy in mouse studies at a laboratory at the University of Toronto.

 The technology involves combining components from multiple immune systems, to form an exceptionally strong immune system that protects against age-related degenerative diseases.
 The product itself is delivered through a series of intravenous infusions into the bloodstream.